NessJade96/20-React-Portfolio/README.md

 1. Go through the criteria

-- Create wireframe concept of mobile, tablet, and desktop.
+- Research styling theme and have a concept idea for mobile, tablet, and desktop.
+- Plain HTML and CSS styling created before transferring to React app.
-- Setup React, src code etc. Client and Server
+- Setup React, src code etc. Client and Server.
+- Move the plain html into react components so they conditionally render.
+- Finalise app and deploy.

 ## Commit notes: